I feel lonely. What can I do?

 Spend time outdoors

-Going outside regularly, be it in your garden or a walk to the park, is a great way to boost your mood.
-It can help you to feel more connected to your neighbourhood and the natural world.
+Going outside regularly, be it in your garden or a walk to the park, is a great mood booster.
+Spending time outdoors can help us to feel more connected to our neighbourhood and the natural world.

 Look after yourself